aosasona/php-router/README.md

 @component('component.html')
 ```

 For more examples, check out the [examples](/examples) directory.
-To start the server, run `composer run start:dev`, the base URL is `http://localhost:20000/demo`.
+If you have forked and/or cloned this repo; to start the test server, run `composer run start:dev`, the base URL is `http://localhost:20000/demo`.
 Here are all the available endpoints:
 - [GET] `/`
 - [GET] `/render`
 - [GET] `/render/middleware`